-F.20. the 1⁄4" female port of the Pressure Body Weldment aligns with the 1⁄4" male port of the Diaphragm Rig and the 1⁄2" female port of the Vacuum Body Weldment aligns with the male port of the Diaphragm - Rig F.21.
+F.20. the 1⁄4" female port of the Pressure Body Weldment aligns with the 1⁄4" male port of the Diaphragm Rig and the 1⁄2" female port of the Vacuum Body Weldment aligns with the male port of the Diaphragm Rig F.21.
 Verify alignment of sealing gaskets F.22.
 Tighten $1/4$ " VCR fittings on the Pressure Body Weldment using the $3/4$ " open end wrenches NOTE: Do NOT impose a torque on the Diaphragm Rig Plumbing.
-It only the 3⁄4" wrench on the VCR female nut in relation to the 3⁄4" wrenthe VCR bulkhead while holding the wrench on the bulkhead in consorientation relative the Diaphragm Rig plumbing. nch on F.23.
+Note that we have a torque on the Diaphragm Rig Plumbing.
+Note that we have a torque on the Diaphragm Rig Plumbing.
+Note that the VCR bulkhead while holding the wrench on the bulkhead in consorientation relative the Diaphragm Rig plumbing. nch on F.23.
 Tighten 1⁄2" VCR fittings on the Vacuum Body Weldment using the 13/16" and 1-1/16" open end wrenches NOTE: Do NOT impose a torque on the Diaphragm Rig Plumbing.
-It only the 1-1/16" wrench in relation to the 13/16" wrench while holdin 13/16" wrench in constant orientation relative the Diaphragm Rig plu g the F.24.
+Nonly the 1-1/16" wrench in relation to the 13/16" wrench while holding 13/16" wrench in constant orientation relative the Diaphragm Rig plumbing. g the F.24.
 Position Heater thermocouples under the ring clamp along the axis of the Pressure Body Weldment such that the tip of the thermocouples securely impinge on the Pressure Body Weldment flange F.25.
 Tighten the Ring Clamp with the 8 mm nut driver to hold the thermocouples in position F.26.
-Verify all bolts and fittings are properly tightened : F.27.
+Verify all bolts and fittings are properly tightened F.27.
 Center the Band Heater over the joint between the Weldment flanges and tighten Band Heater Clamp using 3/16" Allen Wrench F.28.
 Install the fiberglass insulation around Diaphragm Reactor.
 Wrap the insulation to a diameter of 4.88±0.13" around the Band Heater between the vertical plumbing lines F.29.
 Run the surface mount thermocouple through the 5" Ring clamp on the Pressure Weldment side and place on the top of the insulation F.30.
 Move the 5" diameter Ring clamps over the insulation and tighten the adjustment bolt using the 8 mm nut driver F.31.
-Plug in the test stand power strip q F.32.
+Plug in the test stand power strip F.32.
 Turn on the test stand power strip F.33.
 Perform a visual inspection of all fluidic connections